FanisAl/silicon-detector-radiation-analysis/README.md

 ### 1. Baseline data

-A real I-V curve from an un-irradiated silicon sensor was used as the physical baseline (source: Zenodo).
+A real I-V curve from an un-irradiated silicon sensor was used as the physical baseline (source: Setälä et al., 2024).
 The dataset provides leakage current density [nA/cm²] as a function of reverse bias voltage (0–100 V).

 ### 2. Physics-informed data augmentation